Victory

 Both

-A thousand years comes down to this
+A thousand years come down to this

 Two destinies collide